YuanGongND/gopt/README.md

 ## Train and evaluate GOPT with speechocean 762 dataset

 The following is a step-by-step instruction of training and evaluating GOPT with the speechocean 762 dataset.

-If you are only interest in
+If you are not familiar with Kaldi, or you are not interested in GOPT feature generation, we provide our intermediate GOP features and this recipe is **Kaldi-Free** (please see below for details).
-If you want to use your own ASR model, you cannot skip step 1 and 2.
+Otherwise if you want to use your own ASR model, you can NOT skip step 1 and 2.

 **Step 0.
 Prepare the environment.**